Connection

 clientOrderId on the terminal frame.
 It reports only the lifecycle outcome.
 For the realized fee, read the POST /orders response or the MINED settlement frame. token is the raw CTF token id, not the YES / NO outcome.A FOK is all-or-nothing.
 A fill-or-kill order either fills completely (

 The SETTLEMENT source carries the settlement lifecycle of a CLOB trade.
-Each participant receives its own events — one for the taker order and one for each matched maker order, keyed by userId.
+Each participant receives its own events, keyed by userId: one for the taker order and one for each matched maker order.
 Two types arrive in sequence:

 MATCHED— provisional.
 Emitted the instant the matching engine fills your order, before the on-chain settlement transaction.
 This is the early “your order will be matched for N” signal.
 Fee fields are estimates (isEstimate: true), there is notxHashyet, and the fill can still be rolled back by a laterFAILED.MINED/FAILED— terminal.
 Emitted after the settlement transaction resolves on-chain.MINEDcarriestxHashand the taker’s realized fee;FAILEDmeans the trade did not execute and no funds moved.